-Health Canada has opened a cost-benefit analysis survey inviting natural health product companies and industry associations to submit data on how proposed regulatory changes would affect their business.
+Health Canada has opened a cost-benefit analysis survey inviting natural health product companies and industry associations to gather input on how proposed regulatory changes would affect their business.
 The survey supports proposed amendments to the Natural Health Products Regulations (SOR/2003-196) intended to reduce regulatory burden for industry and government while maintaining oversight proportionate to risk.

-Responses are due by September 25, 2026, submitted in Microsoft Word format, with PDF accepted as an additional attachment, to the Office of Legislative and Regulatory Modernization at lrm.consultations-mlr@hc-sc.gc.ca.
+Stakeholders are invited to submit their responses by September 25, 2026.
+Submissions should be provided in Microsoft Word format, with a PDF accepted as an additional attachment, and emailed to the Office of Legislative and Regulatory Modernization at lrm.consultations-mlr@hc-sc.gc.ca.

 What the Proposed Amendments Would Change

-The survey is built around a specific set of regulatory proposals, not a general consultation on burden reduction.
-Four areas make up the bulk of the questionnaire.
+The survey is built around a specific set of proposed regulatory amendments, not a general consultation on burden reduction.
+The proposed changes fall into four main areas:

-1. A registration pathway for certain NHPs.
-Products that fully align with an existing Health Canada monograph, currently managed as Class I or compendial applications, would move to a notification-based registration system rather than a licensing process.
-No pre-market review would be required before the product receives an NPN or DIN-HM and enters the market, and the current 60-day disposition period for monograph-based applications would no longer apply.
-Class II and III applications would continue to require full licensing.
+- A registration pathway for certain NHPs.
+Products that fully align with an existing Health Canada monograph, currently managed as Class I (compendial) applications, would move to a notification-based registration system rather than a licensing process.
+Under this approach, no pre-market review would be required before the product receives an NPN or DIN-HM and enters the market, and the current 60-day disposition period for monograph-based applications would be eliminated.
+Class II and III applications would continue to undergo the existing licensing review process.

-2. Flexibility in post-market safety monitoring.
+- Greater flexibility in post-market safety monitoring.
 The proposal would remove the requirement for licence holders to prepare an annual summary report on request.
-In its place, the Minister would have discretionary authority to request an issue-related report if a specific safety concern arises, rather than requiring comprehensive reporting on a fixed schedule.
+Instead, the Minister would have discretionary authority to request issue-related reports if a specific safety concern arises, rather than requiring routine reporting on a fixed schedule.

-3. Labelling flexibility.
-The Product Facts Table would no longer be a mandatory format, though medicinal ingredients, recommended use, warnings, and directions for use would still need to be prominently displayed on the label under specified formatting standards.
-The proposal also revises which post-market changes require a notification versus a full amendment, and allows some medicinal ingredient information to move to a digital label or leaflet when a physical label is also used.
+- Labelling flexibility.
+The proposed amendments would eliminate the mandatory use of the Product Facts Table, though medicinal ingredients, recommended use, warnings, and directions for use would still need to be prominently displayed on the label under specified formatting standards.
+The proposal also revises which post-market changes require a notification versus an amendment, and would allow certain medicinal ingredient information to be provided through a digital label or leaflet when accompanied by a physical label.

-4. Reduced administrative notifications.
-The number of GMP notifications required for building, equipment, or procedural changes would be limited, and site licence renewal periods would shift from a fixed schedule to a risk-based system.
+- Reduced administrative notifications.
+The number of GMP notifications required for building, equipment, or procedural changes would be decreased, and site licence renewals would shift from a fixed schedule to a risk-based system.

 What the Survey Is Asking Companies to Quantify